g-milis/g-milis/README.md

 ### Hi, I'm George 👋

-I am an undergraduate student of Electrical and Computer Engineering at the National Technical University of Athens, specializing in Signal Processing, Robotics, and Electronics.
+I am a recent graduate of Electrical and Computer Engineering at the National Technical University of Athens, specializing in Signal Processing, Robotics, and Electronics.
 My main interests are image, speech, and language processing.
 I am conducting research in the area of audiovisual speech and recently released NEUTART, a photorealistic text-driven talking face generator with realistic lip articulation.

 <!--
 Here are some ideas to get you started: